 Students can also enroll in approved seminars on topics that fall within the purview of this Concentration.
 See list of "Elective Approved Courses" on the Concentration Requirements page.
 Note that seminars have limited enrollment.

-All students choosing this option are strongly advised to take the International and Foreign Legal Research Class.
+All students choosing this option are strongly advised to take International and Foreign Legal Research.

 Image courtesy of the United Nations